ZubayerOjhor/Road-Traffic-Fatalities-Prediction-Model-through-Time-Series-Analysis/README.md

 8. Finally, I have evaluated the performance of these models based on AIC, AICc, BIC and RMSE, MAPE values and residual diagnostic results.

-9.At Last, using the best-performed model, I have forecasted the 10 Points Ahead.
+9. At Last, using the best-performed model, I have forecasted the 10 Points Ahead.